-At the other end of the spectrum, 77 % of Slovakia's and also 76 % of Slovenia's international trade in services was recorded with other EU Member States, with this share also above or around three quarters for Slovenia, Austria and Romania.
-For 2018, the EU-27 average shows that about half of all international services transactions took place within the EU-27, and the other half were with non-member countries.
+At the other end of the spectrum, 76 % of Slovakia's and also 76 % of Slovenia's international trade in services was recorded with other EU Member States, and Austria and Romania about 73 %.
+For 2019, the EU average shows that about half of all international services transactions took place within the EU, and the other half were with non-member countries.

 Main trading partners

 Figure 7 shows the share of the main partners for services exports and imports.
 In 2019, the United Kingdom was the largest destination for EU exports of services, with this trade valued at EUR 224 billion, representing 21 %) of all exports to non-member countries.
 The next largest destinations were the United States (19 %), Switzerland (11 %), and China (5 %) — see Figure 7.
 All the countries shown in Figure 7 collectively received about 73 % of all exports of services from the EU to non-member countries in 2019.

-The top three countries of origin for EU-27 imports of services were the same as the destinations with the three highest shares of EU-27 exports of services — see Figure 7.
-This time the United States accounted for the largest value of imported services, some EUR 196 billion which was equivalent to 24 % of the total imports from non-member countries.
-The next highest shares were from the United Kingdom (20 %), and Switzerland (8 %).
-All the countries shown in Figure 7 collectively accounted for 72 % of all EU-27 services imported from non-member countries in 2018.
+The top two countries of origin for EU imports of services were the same as the destinations with the two highest shares of EU exports of services — see Figure 7.
+This time the United States accounted for the largest value of imported services, some EUR 222 billion which was equivalent to 23 % of the total imports from non-member countries.
+The next highest shares were from the United Kingdom with 18 %, and Bermuda with 10 %.
+All the countries shown in Figure 7 collectively accounted for about 72 % of all EU services imported from non-member countries in 2019.

 Source data for tables and graphs